-Komi-san is the beautiful and admirable girl that no-one can take their eyes off her.
-Almost the whole school sees her as the cold beauty out of their league, but Tadano Hitohito knows the truth: she's just really bad at communicating with others.
+Komi-san is a beautiful and admirable girl who no-one can take their eyes off of.
+Almost the whole school sees her as a cold beauty who's out of their league, but Tadano Hitohito knows the truth: she's merely bad at communicating with others.

-Komi-san, who wishes to fix this bad habit of hers, tries to improve it with the help of Tadano-kun by achieving her goal of having 100 friends.
+Komi-san, wishing to fix this bad habit, tries to improve it with the help of Tadano by achieving her goal of having 100 friends.

 This is a manga about a girl with communication problem, komi-san, her everyday life and how she can get over this disturbance she has.
 Spoiler free review

 + a cute romance with simple moments like a telephone's call, share an umbrela, express your feelings with textting